 As a side note, we get asked all the time, “if I change my recoil spring won’t I need to change my hammer spring”?
 Absolutely not.
 There is no relationship between the hammer and recoil spring.
 Let’s see why:

 Some years back an enterprising individual mounted a motion sensor on a 1911 slide.
-With full power 45 ACP loads the slides total cycle time was 6 thousands of a second.
+With full power 45 ACP loads the slides total cycle time was 6 thousandths of a second.
 This means the time the slide made actual contact with the hammer was even less.
 Much less.
-So in essence, you select your hammer spring for reliable ignition first and foremost, then you tune your recoil spring last to match the pressure of your load.
+In essence, you select your hammer spring for reliable ignition, first and foremost, then you tune your recoil spring last to match the pressure of your load.